Kitware/trame/docs/content/docs/tutorial-layouts.md

 # Layouts

-To simplify creation of the graphical user interface (GUI) for the web application, Trame defines layouts such as `FullScreenPage`, `SinglePage`, and `SinglePageWithDrawer`.
+To simplify creation of the graphical user interface (GUI) for the web application, trame defines layouts such as `FullScreenPage`, `SinglePage`, and `SinglePageWithDrawer`.

 All core layouts start with a `VApp` (Vuetifies `v-app`) component.
 The `VApp` is **REQUIRED** for all applications.
 It is the mount point for other Vuetify components and functionality and ensures that it propagates the default application variant (dark/light) to children components while ensuring proper cross-browser support for certain click events in browsers like Safari. `VApp` should only be rendered within your application **ONCE**.